opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 **-l** (lower case L): (Optional) Provides the full file path (including drive letter) and filename for the ImpEx.exe log file.
-If --l is not given or the Logfile given is invalid, then Schedule Import Export\'s default log file will be placed in the same directory as the ImpEx.exe file.
+If --l is not given or the Logfile given is invalid, then Schedule Import Export's default log file will be placed in the same directory as the ImpEx.exe file.
 The syntax for the default log file name is ImpEx\_\<date-time stamp\>.log.
 The log file provides detailed information of errors